German and Politics (BA)

 Politics and International Relations, Languages and Related Studies

-Students of this course study 60 credits from the School of Modern Languages and 60 credits in Politics.
+Students studying this course will take 60 credits in Politics and 60 credits in German.

 |Module title||Module code||Credits|